Multidisciplinary Team Services Navigator

 Springfield Mind provides outreach and face to face support with service users within their own home or at a suitable location, with an initial assessment to build credibility and a trusting relationship.

 Our Navigator will then interact and collaborate with third sector providers to ensure the best available support within South Warwickshire.

 Why Navigation is important

-Navigation coordinates third sector support, providers, and services across a the mental health landscape.
+Navigation coordinates third sector support, providers, and services across the mental health landscape.
 It is also associated with a reduced dependency on crisis services.
-The Navigator signposts and supports individuals referred into the service, helping them to navigate the various types of support available to them in their community.
-So that patients can make positive changes and be empowered to maintain them in the long-term.
+The Navigator signposts and supports individuals referred into the service, helping them to navigate the various types of support available to them in their community so that patients can make positive changes and be empowered to maintain them in the long-term.